 A basement.
 Its only light source illuminates a thickness of dust on the walls.
 It needs to be cleaned.
 You resign yourself to scrubbing the ceiling, polishing the walls and furniture, mopping the floor.
 It’ll take a while.
 On the main floor they’re having fun without you.

-You see the opening to a trap door at the ceiling’s right hand corner, just large enough for a man to fit through, but not so large that he’d hit his head on the beams.
-You secretly hope that someone from upstairs will fall in.
+You see the opening to a trap door at the ceiling’s right hand corner, just large enough for a man to fit through, but not so large he’d hit his head on the beams.
+You secretly hope that someone from upstairs will fall through.

 After a while you tire of cleaning and decide to play a trick on the guests.
 You rise through the trap door with your body draped in a white sheet.
 Instead of appearing in the living room, however, you find yourself in a different space altogether.
 It’s much larger than that room; its ceilings are twice as high.
 It seems to extend at least four times as far lengthwise as did the room of the house you were in beforehand, but since you can’t see the end, you can’t be certain of it.
 You’re not in your white sheet anymore.

-Wooden thrones line the walls of this enclave and a red carpet bisects it lengthwise.
+Wooden thrones line the walls of this room and a red carpet bisects it lengthwise.
 This carpet is so narrow that two people couldn’t fit side-by-side on it.
-A timepiece showing four o’clock hangs from the ceiling.
+A clock reading four hangs from the ceiling.
 You begin to follow the carpet with the intention of finding the end of the room.

-In a matter of time, you pass another clock.
-Six o’clock.
+In a matter of time, you pass another clock showing six.
 “A long carpet,” you think to yourself, and keep walking.

 At twelve, you find the biggest throne: the building’s end.
-A king in ermine furs reclines into it such that you have a difficult time discerning where the chair’s upholstery ends and the king begins.
-Before you dare to laugh, the king says
+A king in ermine furs reclines into it in such a way that you have a difficult time discerning where the chair’s upholstery ends and the king begins.
+Before you introduce yourself, the king says

 Ask the king where where you are?